laurentlefort/meeting-minutes/plenary-2020-10-01-AGM.md

     - John Machin nominated for Finance
     - Nataliya Katsman nominated for Tas State Growth
   - Secretary
     - to be aborbed into co-chairs, CSIRO providing WebEx

-Nominees as above voted in uninimously with chat and voice indications of "yes" for all attending organisations
+Nominees were all voted in unanimously with chat and voice indications of "yes" from all attending organisations.

 ACTION: Armin to arrange a chair/secretary schedule for future meetings